NatanVilchis/termuxtex/README.en.md

 ### 3) Clean installation
-Si no ha instalado termuxtex en este dispositivo omita este paso. <br>
+If you have not installed termuxtex on this device, skip this step.<br>
 It's recommended to perform a clean installation if termuxtex is currently installed in Termux, in order to avoid possible errors such as the following: [Latex can't find .sty files altough packages are installed](https://tex.stackexchange.com/questions/158700/latex-cant-find-sty-files-altough-packages-are-installed-texlive-ubuntu-12). <br>
-The following commands will purge the old LaTeX installation and remove the old configuration files. <br>
+The next commands will purge the old LaTeX installation and remove the old configuration files. <br>
-To perform the clean installation you must write the following in Termux:
+To perform the clean installation you must write in Termux:
 ````
 apt-get -y purge texlive*
 rm -rf $HOME/../usr/share/texlive/